DaveBenham/VenomModules/README.md

 If the first envelope stage is a Sustain at Level 0, and the envelope is retriggered, and Retrig From 0 is off, then Sustain preserves the voltage at the time of retrigger instead of jumping to 0.

 ### Sustain bottom controls: Drift knob, CV and attenuverter
 Specifies the rate at which the Sustain output will drift toward the target voltage of the next ungated stage.
-The knob ranges from 0 to 100 V/sec.
+The knob ranges from 0 to 1000 %/sec.
 The drift is always linear.
 If the target voltage is reached, then it will hold the target value throughout the rest of the Sustain stage.

-The attenuverted CV is scaled linearly and summed with the knob value to establish the effective drift value.
-Any drift value <= 0.01 V/sec is treated as 0 (no drift).
+The attenuverted CV is scaled at 10% per volt and summed with the knob value to establish the effective drift value.
+If the effective drift is 0 then the Sustain will hold the sustain level indefinitely.

-### GATE output and LED light
+### GATE output, trigger button, and LED light
 The stage gate output is high at 10V for as long as the stage is active, otherwise it is 0V.

+The small unlabeled button above and to the left of the port controls whether the onset of the stage produces a 1 msec trigger at the Gate Trigs output.

-The LED light above the port glows yellow when the stage is active.
+The LED light above and to the right of the port glows yellow when the stage is active.
 When working with polyphony the brightness of the LED is proportional to the percentage of channels that are in that stage.

 ### Automatic termination of envelopes
-All active envelopes will instantly be terminated and the envelope generator will return to an idle state if any of the following occur
+All active envelopes will instantly be terminated and the envelope generator will return to an idle state if any of the following occur:
 - Any stage is reconfigured to perform a different Action
-- A stage expander is added or deleted
-- The order of stage expanders is shuffled, even if the shuffled stages are configured to have the same action
+- The number of stages is changed
-- The Envelope Factory or any stage expander is bypassed
+- The Envelope Factory is bypassed

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.